 The Office of Graduate Studies requires that all international graduate students for whom English is not their native language to have their oral language evaluated before they begin duties as TAs or AIs.
-Department chairs can request a waiver on your behalf from the Office of Graduate Studies with a short written note/email that identifies you as applicant and your justification.
+Students may choose to take the SPEAK test or the TOEP test.
+See this chart to help you choose the right test for you.

-The 30-minute computer-based test is given several times a year (see SPEAK Test Schedule).
-Make a test appointment in-person at the CETL office, located at 1350 Surge III.
-On test day, you will need to verify your identity with proper photo ID.
+The 30-minute computer-based SPEAK test is given several times a year (see SPEAK Test Schedule).
+Make a test appointment in-person at the CETL office, located at 1342 SURGE III, or with email@example.com.
+Registration closes two business days before the test (see table).
+On test day, you will need to verify your identity with proper photo ID and provide your student ID number.

 Answers to many common questions can be found in the FAQs.
-For other questions, or to change an test appointment date, please contact Barbara Mills (email@example.com).
+For other questions, or to change a test appointment date, please contact Barbara Mills (firstname.lastname@example.org).

 - How do I prepare for taking the SPEAK Test?